PacificBiosciences/humanatee/docs/trgt_interpretation.md

 ## Plots

-Population allele histograms are produced if the `--population-db` and `--plot` options are used.
+Population allele histograms are produced if the `--annotation-db` and `--plot` options are used.
 These plots show the distribution of allele lengths for each repeat allele in the population database compared to the sample allele lengths (and parents when `--denovo` is used).
 Plots are only generated when `priority_rank ≥ 2`.

 An example singleton plot of a dinucleotide repeat: